- Team Breakdown

 - are responsible to the client for the final result of the project;

-- represent client’s interests in our agency.
+- represent the client’s interests in our agency.

 Account managers strictly monitor compliance with deadlines and quality of work.
 They can force any specialist to redo one job ten times if they do not have a clear assurance that this work will satisfy a customer and provide results for the website.

 The account manager is ready to hear the client out at any time.
-Having received the feedback, the manager makes all necessary corrections.
+Having received the feedback, the manager makes all the necessary corrections.

 Creating a relevance chart

 The first stage of work on any project is the creation of a website’s relevance chart.
 So now the promotion is carried out using a wide semantic core.
 SEO specialist builds a semantic core, which includes all the queries present in the relevant niche.
-In modern conditions, this is the only effective way to significantly increase traffic, expand contacts of the target audience with the brand.
+In current conditions, this is the only effective way to significantly increase traffic, expand contacts of the target audience with the brand.

-A relevance chart is derived from the semantic core.
+A relevance chart derived from the semantic core.
 This chart is an Excel document, reflecting the structure of the website (by sections) with all landing keys for specific pages.
-A relevance chart is necessary to organise interlinking on the website.
+A relevance chart is necessary to organize interlinking on the website.
 So the copywriter writing, for example, an article in the blog uses landing keys from the map to link relevant sections of the website.

 Creating a content plan